davidsneighbour/hugo-asylum/README.md

 - `howto/$howto-name` - branches that explain one single thing
 - `content` - branch for collecting content samples to cherry-pick between branches

+### Binaries

+**Configuration**: Check out the file `dotfiles/.releases.dist`.
+In it you find version numbers of hugo that will be downloaded.
+If you wish to download more or less or different versions, then copy the file to `dotfiles/.releases` and edit to your needs.

+**Download**: Run `./bin/gethugo.sh`, answer which versions (standard, extended or both) you want to download and lean back.
+It will take a while if you have many versions to download.
+The downloaded binaries will reside in the `bin/hugo` directory.

+**ToDo**:

+- create a script that links the preferred hugo binary to hugo
+- create a script that runs through a list of versions and executes commands for each of these version.

 ## FAQ

 ### Why not use GIT LFS for the binaries?